Marius321/Northwind-Dashboard/README.md

   - Aggregate functions
   - Formatting numbers and assigning data types

 # STEP 3.
-Dowloading the tables/data model
+Downloading the tables/data model
-Dowloaded the aforementioned table in Microsoft Excel (.csv) format and imported them into the Tableau Data Model:
+Downloaded the aforementioned table in Microsoft Excel (.csv) format and imported them into the Tableau Data Model:
 ![image](https://user-images.githubusercontent.com/117634180/213017815-633e71b3-8a8e-4aae-a3cb-e894efded018.png)

 # STEP 4.
 Creating the dashboards
-The last step involved creating Tableau dashbaord.
+The last step involved creating a Tableau dashboard.
 Tableau functionality and features used:
   - Dynamic Parameters
   - Parameter Actions
   - Level of Detail Expressions